flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180727-catholic-church.md

     paid to victims.**
   card_citation: ''
 card_5:
-  card_text: "> a\x1CFor the billions it has cost the Catholic Church, it does not compare to the cost of (traumatic) lives that many have suffered over the years,a\x1D\n> \n> Johnny Vega, who was raped by a priest & deacon at his New Jersey church where he served as an altar boy.
+  card_text: "> ax1CFor the billions it has cost the Catholic Church, it does not compare to the cost of (traumatic) lives that many have suffered over the years,ax1Dn> n> Johnny Vega, who was raped by a priest & deacon at his New Jersey church where he served as an altar boy.
 He received part of a $5M settlement in 2005 with 2 dozen other victims."
   card_citation: ''
 card_6:
   card_text: >-